 ii.
-Responding Party admits responsibility for alleged violations
+Respondent admits responsibility for alleged violations

-The responding party may admit responsibility for all or part of the alleged policy violations at any point during the resolution process.
-If the responding party admits responsibility, the Dean of Students makes a determination that the individual is in violation of College policy.
+The respondent may admit responsibility for all or part of the alleged policy violations at any point during the resolution process.
+If the respondent admits responsibility, the Dean of Students makes a determination that the individual is in violation of College policy.